History of the Laws of Rugby Football

 When the RFU amended their laws, the other unions did not accept this and referred the decision to the IB.
 The RFU then offered to allow representatives of the other unions to their committee meetings but this was ignored.

-The dispute then went to arbitration and Lord Kingsburgh, the Lord Justice Clerk and Major Marindin, president of the Football Association met in April 1890 and made a judgment which established the International Rugby Football Board.
-Hence forth all international games were played under the IRFB rules.
+The dispute then went to arbitration and Lord Kingsburgh, the Lord Justice Clerk and Major Marindin, president of the Football Association met in April 1890 and made a judgment which recognised the claim of Scotland, Ireland and Wales to share in the making of laws and thereby formalized the Rugby International Board.
+Henceforth all international games were played under the IB rules.
 Due to the size of the English union it was awarded 6 members on the board whereas the other unions got 2 a piece.
+A simple majority vote would be used to settle any future disputes but a three-forths majority would be required to modify the laws.

 In 1910 the RFU volunteered to reduce its IB votes from 6 to 4.